LoicChr/Banquo/README.md

  *code developpers

 ## Overview
 The code models species abundances using functional traits, community data and environmental data.
 It assumes that species abundances are constrained by abiotic filtering (Traitspace model) and then competition (Banquo model).
-First species carrying capacities are modeled through the Traitspace model (using a traits-environment multivariate linear model) and then pairwise competitive interaction are calibrated using the Banquo model through a nloptr algorithm.
+First species carrying capacities are modeled through the Traitspace model (using a trait-environment multivariate linear model) and then pairwise competitive interaction are calibrated using the Banquo model through a nloptr algorithm.

 ### System requirements
 R 4.1.0

 ### Libraries
+BayesianTools, corpcor, DEoptim, extraDistr, ggpubr, mclust, mgcv, plyr, pROC, purrr, tidyverse

 ## Repository content